Board and Staff

 Rehab & Training Co-ordinator

-Averyl joined the RADE team in December 2006 and is responsible for overseeing the running of RADE’s Rehab Service managing a team of three Project Support Workers and three counsellors.
-Averyl also facilitates a weekly Relapse Prevention Programme, looking at encouraging participants to change their drug-using behaviour through the use of CBT techniques.
-Averyl supervises the key-working of 21 programme participants and has acquired a number of years’ experience in community-based projects.
-Averyl achieved a Masters in Social Science, an NUI Cert in Drugs Counselling and Intervention Skills, both from UCD, a HDip in Health Services Management and, more recently, an NUI Cert from Maynooth in Adult Guidance Counselling.
+RADE team during 2016 and is responsible for overseeing the running of RADE’s Rehab Service, managing a team of three Project Support Workers and three counsellors.
+Monika also facilitates a weekly Relapse Prevention Programme, looking at encouraging participants to change their drug-using behaviour through the use of CBT techniques.
+Monika supervises the key-working of 18 programme participants.

-I came to Ireland in Jan 2016 for doing my Masters in Addiction studies from Dublin Business School.
-I came in contact with RADE in May 2016 during our clinical visit.
-I have a background in Holistic sciences and started volunteer acupressure in RADE from June 2016.
-I passed my graduation (BSc), Level 8 from India.
-I also have certificate and Diploma in acupressure, acupuncture, SUJOK acupuncture, Electro-homeopathy, Nutrition and health education, Naturopathy and Yoga sciences.
+Monika came to Ireland in Jan 2016 to study a Masters in Addiction studies from Dublin Business School (DBS).
+She has a proven background in Holistic sciences and started volunteering acupressure in RADE from June 2016.
+She passed her graduation (BSc), Level 8 from India.
+She also has a Diploma in acupressure, acupuncture, SUJOK acupuncture, Electro-homeopathy, Nutrition and health education, Naturopathy and Yoga sciences.

-My holistic background and the wisdom that I have gained thus far for 13 years provided me with many resources that will be helpful to my career in health sciences as I have come into contact with many charitable organisations.
-Here, I came across so many patients suffering from mental stress and addiction.
+Her holistic background and the experience that she has gained thus far for 14 years provided her with many resources that will be helpful in her career in health sciences.
+Here in Ireland, she came across so many people suffering from mental stress and addiction.
 This is a common and devastating problem globally including India.
-After 2 years of regular search I found DBS offering Master degree (Level-9) in addiction studies and I decided to join DBS for this post graduate degree programme.
-During our clinical visits from DBS I came in contact with RADE and started my journey as a volunteer acupressure and Yoga instructor in RADE.
-Soon after my final examination in Jan 2017 I also started working as a support key worker with RADE and enjoy working with the participants.
+After 2 years of regular search she found DBS offering a Master degree (Level-9) in addiction studies and she decided to join DBS for this post graduate degree programme.

 John learned about Rade down at the Intreo office and immediately liked the ethos of Rade.
 John has spent several years in the caring industry in various capacities.
 He has been been involved in music and has a love of drama and art and while not directly involved in productions he has worked in the administration side of it.
 John is starting back in Inchicore College of Further Education in September studying Social Care and is hoping to keep up with Rade in a placement capacity after that.
 John watched “high hopes” with David Brophy and one couldn’t fail to realise how artistic people with addiction can be.
 A large part of his work is one to one with Rade participants and he really enjoy this as it gives him a chance to support participants to fulfil their potential.